🇬🇧 English | đŸ‡Ș🇾 Español

 Published on February 25, 2026 by Editorial Team 1 min read

-Tags: testingstrategypyramidintegrationunit testingTDD
+Tags: testingstrategypyramidintegrationunit testingTDDATDDGherkin

-1. Top-Down Testing
+Top-Down Testing

 In this approach, testing starts with the highest-level modules (the UI or the main control flow) and works its way down to the individual units.